MON-FRI: 9:00 AM – 6:00 PM

 Position Lights Near Eye Level

-The Bengt wireless sand wall lights offer a neutral option that blends well in entryways.
+The Bengt wireless sand wall lights offer a neutral, understated option that blends well in entryways without drawing attention away from the rest of the space.

 Previous